ROL-1/macgyver/README.md

 ### Launch:
 Launch the game with "macgyver.py"

+### Controls:
+- Make choices with              : F1 or F2
+- Move with                      : Arrows
+- Escape to menu or leave pygame : Escape

 ### Project structure:
 The organization of the program is made up of several modules, each with very specific functionalities.